rostilos/sonarqube-magento2-rules/README.md

 <ul>
     <li>✅ 1.1.
 Function arguments SHOULD NOT be modified.</li>
     <li>✅ 1.2.
 Explicit return types MUST BE declared on functions.</li>
-    <li>❌ 1.3.
+    <li>⚠️ 1.3.
 Type hints for scalar arguments SHOULD be used.</li>
-    <li>❌ 1.3.1.
+    <li>✅ 1.3.1.
 All new PHP files MUST have strict type mode enabled by starting with declare(strict_types=1);.
 All updated PHP files SHOULD have strict type mode enabled.
 PHP interfaces MAY have this declaration.
 </ul>
 <ul>
     <li>❌  2.1.
 Object decomposition MUST follow the SOLID principles.</li>